-Each year, the task of designing Claridge’s christmas tree – the one that takes pride of place in the hotel’s famous lobby – is bestowed to a renowned designer.
-The display of the premier 5-star hotel has become a destination in and of itself, with names such as John Galliano and Dolce & Gabbana making up impressive roster.
+Each year, the task of designing Claridge’s Christmas tree – the one that takes pride of place in the hotel’s famous lobby – is bestowed to a renowned designer.
+The display of the premier 5-star hotel has become a destination in and of itself, with names such as John Galliano and Dolce & Gabbana making up an impressive roster.

 Claridge’s Christmas Tree in 2016